darthale/datascience-learning/learning/ml_framework.md

 # 2. Measuring success

 To control something, you need to be able to observe it.
 To achieve success, you must define what you mean by success—accuracy?
 Precision and recall?
 Customer-retention rate?
 Your metric for success will guide the choice of a loss function: what your model will optimize.
 It should directly align with your higher-level goals, such as the success of your business.

 For balanced-classification problems, where every class is equally likely, accuracy and area under the receiver operating characteristic curve (ROC AUC) are common metrics.
 For class-imbalanced problems, you can use precision and recall.
 For ranking problems or multilabel classification, you can use mean average precision.
 And it isn’t uncommon to have to define your own custom metric by which to measure success.

 # 3. Stategy to evaluate your model

 Once you know what you’re aiming for, you must establish how you’ll measure your current progress.
 Three common approaches are:

-1. Maintaining a hold-out validation set: the way to go when you have plenty of data
+1. Maintaining a hold-out validation set: the way to go when you have plenty ofdata
-2. Doing K-fold cross-validation: the right choice when you have too few samples for hold-out validation to be reliable
+2. Doing K-fold cross-validation: the right choice when you have too few samplesfor hold-out validation to be reliable
 3. Doing iterated K-fold validation: for performing highly accurate model evaluation when little data is available

 Just pick one of these.